pitterpatter22/Script-Repo/README.md

 - Automatic Dependency Installation: Ensures that required tools like sudo, curl, and jq are installed before proceeding.
 - Script Fetching and Execution: Automatically retrieves available scripts from the repository and allows for easy selection and execution.
-- Verbose Mode: Use the -v flag to enable detailed logging during script execution.
+- Verbose Mode: Use the `-v` flag to enable detailed logging during script execution.
 - Error Handling: Built-in error handling ensures that the script exits gracefully and provides informative error messages.
 - Cleanup: Automatically removes temporary files and the script itself after execution.

 ## Dependencies

-The master.sh script relies on the following tools:
+The `master.sh` script relies on the following tools:

 - `sudo`: Ensures elevated permissions for installing packages and running scripts.
 - `curl`: Used to fetch the list of scripts and download individual scripts.
 - `jq`: Parses JSON responses from GitHub API.
 If any of these tools are not installed, the script will attempt to install them automatically.

+The script also uses `task_formatter.sh`, which can be found at the [TaskFormatter Repo](https://github.com/seanssmith/TaskFormatter/blob/main/bash_task_formatter/task_formatter.sh), to format the output of the master script in a better looking way.

 ## Error Handling